empower-ai/empower-functions/README.md

 ## Evaluation

-We evaluate our models against the Berkeley Function Calling benchmark and both of hte 8B and 70B version have achieved the state of the art performance on its size:
+We evaluate our models against the Berkeley Function Calling benchmark and both of the 8B and 70B version have achieved the state of the art performance on its size:

 ![image](assets/bfcl.png)
 (captured on Sep 10, 2024)